jon-be180/nik-salon/README.md

+# Nik Salon, Guatemala

+This is a GatsbyJS website for Nik Salon.

+Requirements:

+- NodeJS v18.6.0
+- Gatsby-cli v5.4
+- Gatsby v5.4.2
+- Yarn

+Note: gatsby develop does not run on wsl, use powershell, git wont work on powershell so use wsl

 # TODO

-about company page
+about company page - nosotros
-about team page
-ensure author/company markup exists ensure address etc is listed in footer add copyright with current year ensure images are on content pages beter mobile responsive cant pass classname into the animation for hero background image, do i need to do gatsby clean??? no idea! fix home page banner image, or replace with a video? take pictures for each service and try to make an intro video at the salon, missing
+ask marelin for a history of the company, just bulletpoints is enough to start finish the booking page ensure author/company markup exists for each page ensure all contact detailsa are consistant on the site ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc cant pass classname into the animation for hero background image, do i need to do gatsby clean??? no idea! fix home page banner image, or replace with a video? take pictures for each service and try to make an intro video at the salon, missing